dbmdz/solr-ocrhighlighting/docs/getting_started.md

 As you can see, the `ocrHighlighting` component contains for every field in every matching document a list of snippets that match the query.
-The snippet contains the page the match occurred on, the matching text, the score of the passage and the coordinates of the region on the page image containing the passage text.
+The snippet contains the regions the match occurred on, the matching text, the score of the passage and the coordinates of the regions in the page images containing the passage text.

 Additionally, it also includes the region and text for every highlighting hit